OleksandrTsapin/Coursera-Capstone/README.md

 # Coursera_Capstone
-This project aims to build a model that could warn you, given the weather and the road conditions about the possibility of you getting into a car accident and how severe it would be.
+This project aims to equip you with the necessary skills to solve problems based on location data.
+For example, you can choose to compare different neighborhoods in terms of a service.
+Search for potential explanation of why a neighborhood is popular.
+The cause of complaints in another neighborhood, or anything else related to neighborhoods.
+Hence the name of the capstone project will be the battle of the neighborhoods.